 Arizona State University is one of the best schools in the country for veterans.
 The W. P. Carey School of Business supports the Pat Tillman Veteran Center and encourages all veterans to take advantage of available resources and support through their office: https://veterans.asu.edu.
-For access to the W. P. Carey School of Business Veterans study area, visit the 2nd floor of the Business Administration Building.
+The W. P. Carey School of Business Veterans Study Room can be found on the second floor of the Business Administration Building on the Tempe campus.
+Your ASU Sun Card is required for entry.